nion-software/nionswift/docs/data_management.rst

 You can import files using the File > Import... menu item.
 This will allow you to select which files to import.
 The files will appear in your project.

-You can import a folder of files using File > Import Folder... menu item.
+You can import a folder of files using :menuselection:`File --> Import Folder...` menu item.
 This will import all files that are importable within the folder.
 The files will appear in your project.

 Exporting
 +++++++++